StarExecMiami/StarExec-ARC/starexec-containerised/README.md

     - For other operating systems, refer to the [mkcert documentation](https://github.com/FiloSottile/mkcert).

-2. Run `make mkcert-setup` to generate and install localhost certificates.
-    - This will create the necessary certificates in `~/.local/share/mkcert/`:
-      - `localhost.crt`
-      - `localhost.key`

-## Run the Image

-1. Choose how to run the container:
+## Persistent Runs and State Management

 - **Temporary Run (for testing/dev)**: Run `make run`.
 The container and its state will be removed upon exit.
-    - **Persistent Run**: Run `make start`.
+- **Start Persistently**: Use `make start` to launch the StarExec container in detached mode.
 The container will run in the background and persist its state.
-See the "Persistent Runs and State Management" section below.

-## Persistent Runs and State Management

-- **Start Persistently**: Use `make start` to launch the StarExec container in detached mode.
 It will automatically create necessary volumes (`volDB`, `volStar`, `volPro`, `volExport`) to persist data.
 If a backup exists in `./state-backup`, it will attempt to restore it automatically after starting.
 - **Stop Persistently**: Use `make stop`.
 This command first backs up the current state of the running container to `./state-backup` and then stops the container.
 - **Backup State**: Use `make backup-state` to manually back up the state from the running persistent container to `./state-backup`.
 This includes MySQL data and StarExec home directories.
 - **Restore State**: Use `make restore-state` to manually restore the state from `./state-backup` to the running persistent container.
 This stops relevant services, restores files, and restarts services. *Note*: The container must be running (started with `make start`) for restore to work.